theVinesh/personal-site-blog/content/posts/uses.md

 - iPhone 11 - as my daily driver.
 - OnePlus 6 - for testing my apps.
 - MacBook Pro 13" 2019 - as my primary computer.
-- AirPods Pro - to hear to music.
+- AirPods Pro - to hear music.
 - ~~Fossil Hybrid - as a fitness tracker.~~